hsklein/Simprovise/docs/source/modeling_concepts.rst

 ============================

-This section describes the conceptual building blocks that can be used to construct and represent a model in Simprovise.
+This section describes the conceptual building blocks that can be used to construct and represent a model in **simprovise**.
 These building blocks include:

 * :ref:`entity-concept-label`
 * :ref:`location-concept-label`